simoncozens/fonts-and-layout/localisation.md

 Notice how the Jihvamuliya (reph) has been placed after the base glyph in the glyph stream (even though it's then positioned on top).

-Similarly, glyphs representing pre-base characters (specifically pre-base vowels and pre-base vowel modifiers - and glyphs which have been identified with the `pref` feature) are moved to the beginning of the cluster but after the nearest virama to the left.
+Similarly, glyphs representing pre-base characters (specifically pre-base vowels and pre-base vowel modifiers - and glyphs which have been identified with the `pref` feature, which we'll talk about in a minute) are moved to the beginning of the cluster but after the nearest virama to the left.
 Here we have a base (U+111A8 BHA), a halant (U+111C0 VIRAMA), another base (U+11193 GA), and a pre-base vowel (U+111B4 VOWEL SIGN I).

         $ hb-shape NotoSansSharada-Regular.ttf '𑆨𑇀𑆓𑆴'
         [Bha=0+631|virama=0+250|I=2+224|Ga=2+585]